Free and open Indo-Pacific essential for all, says Biden at first Quad Leaders’ Summit | Law-Order

-President Joe Biden said on Friday that a ''free and open Indo-Pacific is essential'' to all and the US was committed to working with its partners and allies in the region to achieve stability as he virtually met Quad leaders, including Prime Minister Narendra Modi, during the first Summit of the bloc.
+In a clear message to China, President Joe Biden told leaders of the Quad coalition on Friday that a ''free and open'' Indo-Pacific is essential to their countries and vowed that the US was committed to working with its partners and allies in the region to achieve stability amidst Beijing's coercive actions.

-In his opening remarks, Biden also described Quad – involving the US, India, Australia and Japan - as a new mechanism to enhance cooperation and raise mutual ambition as the member states address accelerating climate change.
+In his opening remarks during the first virtual summit of the Quad leaders, including Prime Minister Narendra Modi, President Biden described Quad as a new mechanism to enhance cooperation and raise mutual ambition as the member states address accelerating climate change.

 “This is a group particularly important because it is dedicated to the practical solutions and concrete results,'' he said at the virtual summit, which is the first conclave of the top leaders of the Quad.